List of Shaman King characters: Team Flower

-Nicknamed "Matti" (マチ, Machi), Matilda is a Northern Scottish druid and is loud and aggressive.
+Nicknamed "Matti" (マチ, Machi), Matilda is a Northern Scottish druid who is always seen carrying a witch's broom and is loud and aggressive.
 Raised by a kind elderly woman regarded as a witch when everyone else rejected Matti for her spiritual powers, her hatred of humanity comes from how the people helped by foster mother's kindness did not come to save her when she was dying.
-Her spirit is Jack (ジャック, Jakku); in the 2001 anime, he is a Jack-o'-lantern-headed skeleton spirit inhabiting a pumpkinhead doll created by Matti while in the manga and the 2021 anime, he is actually the spirit of a killer who imitated Jack the Ripper and inhabits the knife that Matti arms her pumpkinhead doll with.
+Matilda met Hao who helped her bury the woman and she joined up with him as one of his 12 Apostles.
+Her spirit is Jack (ジャック, Jakku).
+In the 2001 anime, he is a Jack-o'-lantern-headed skeleton spirit inhabiting a pumpkinhead doll created by Matti.
+In the manga and the 2021 anime, Jack is actually the spirit of a killer who imitated Jack the Ripper and inhabits the knife that Matti arms her pumpkinhead doll with.
 Because he is scared of Hao's group, he does not attack them.
 The Hana-Gumi express strong devotion toward Hao, believing that they are the only ones who truly understand Hao, and refuse to accept Peyote's revelation that Hao actually trusts no one.
 After Anna saves their spirits from being devoured by the Spirit of Fire, they are resurrected.
 As one of the Funbari Onsen waitresses, Tamao criticizes her for the creepy hairstyle.